-- Good content is crucial.
-While planning your activities, make sure your content is great.
+- Good content is crucial and while planning your activities, make sure your content is great.

 - Here are 13 e-mail marketing campaign ideas to attract more people to your restaurant or cafe.

 This has seen an increase in email marketing metrics as consumers view the format as more personal and less intrusive.
 People have to opt-in to receive any correspondence and they feel like they’re more in control of what they see and who they see it from.